 Learning Center Seattle

-Learning Center Seattle is located at Seattle Vocational Institute and helps 16 to 21 year olds earn a GED®, go on to college, a technical training program and/or start a career.
+Learning Center Seattle is located at Seattle Vocational Institute and helps 16 to 21 year olds earn a GED®, go on to college, a technical training program tuition-free at any of the Seattle Colleges up to an AA degree, and/or start a career.

 Which High School Program is for you?

 |Program||GED||Learning Center Seattle||HS21+||High School Completion|

 |Program Overview||For an individual who has not completed high school, the GED demonstrates equivalent knowledge.
 Four tests: Science, Social Studies, Math and Reading.
 Prep courses provide students with a review of these subjects (and prepare you for college-level classes).||Free GED Prep class and tuition-free college at any of the Seattle Colleges up to an AA degree, for youth 16-21 years old and no longer in school.||A competency-based* program for students 21 and older.
 Earn a Washington state diploma by earning credits through the Basic & Transitional Studies classes.
 Face-to-face classes in reading, writing, math, social studies, science, and teacher-guided online classes for many credits.
 This program is not 100% online. *Competency-based means demonstrating skills and knowledge.||Take college classes and get dual credit for college and your high school diploma.|

 |Tuition cost||$25 per quarter||FREE||$25 per quarter||~$20.58 per credit (if 19 or older and a resident).
 Check school website for up-to-date costs.|